Quick links for drug and alcohol rehab in Devon

 The second step of your recovery will focus on the mental and behavioural aspects of your addiction through therapeutic treatments.
 The goal of your therapy will be to discover the root cause of your addiction and to find out why you felt that alcohol or drugs would help you.

-You’ll also learn about more positive and progressive coping mechanisms and behaviours so that, when you have completed your time at your chosen rehab centre, you will be in a stronger mindset to deal with the challenges that led to your addiction.
+You’ll also learn about more positive and progressive coping mechanisms and behaviours so that, when you have completed your time at your chosen drug and alcohol rehab centre, you will be in a stronger mindset to deal with the challenges that led to your addiction.

 Your therapist will discuss your addiction and personal life with you to find out which therapies would be most beneficial to your recovery, but the most common rehab therapies include: